RD342/RD342.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: PhD Student of University of Exeter
+Centre for Environmental Mathematics, Faculty of Environment, Science and Economy, University of Exeter

 # Organizations/Affiliations to display in Biography blox
 organizations: